hooroo/http_api_tools/README.md

 }
 ```

-One benefit to sideloading over nesting resources is that if the same resource is referenced multiple times, it only needs to be serialized once.
+One benefit to sideloading over nesting resources is thttp_api_tools if the same resource is referenced multiple times, it only needs to be serialized once.
 Depending on your data, this may or may not be significant.

 ##### Including related resources via the url
-It's possible to determine what resources to include by providing a query string parameter:
+It's possible to determine whttp_api_tools resources to include by providing a query string parameter:

 `http://example.com/users/1?include?comments,posts.comments`

 This can be parsed using:

-`relation_includes = Hat::RelationIncludes.from_params(params)`
+`relation_includes = HttpApiTools::RelationIncludes.from_params(params)`

 and splat into the serializer includes: